gatsbyjs/gatsby/docs/docs/query-extraction.md

 ### Extracting Queries from Files

-Up until now, you have [sourced all nodes](/docs/node-creation/) into redux, [inferred a schema](/docs/schema-generation/) from them, and [created all pages](/docs/page-creation/).
+Up until now, Gatsby has [sourced all nodes](/docs/node-creation/) into redux, [inferred a schema](/docs/schema-generation/) from them, and [created all pages](/docs/page-creation/).
 The next step is to extract and compile all graphql queries from your source files.
 The entrypoint to this phase is [query-watcher extractQueries()](https://github.com/gatsbyjs/gatsby/blob/master/packages/gatsby/src/internal-plugins/query-runner/query-watcher.js), which immediately compiles all graphql queries by calling into [query-compiler.js](https://github.com/gatsbyjs/gatsby/blob/master/packages/gatsby/src/internal-plugins/query-runner/query-compiler.js).

 #### Query Compilation